Happy Devon Day! Here’s how you can celebrate our county

 PUBLISHED: 09:31 04 June 2020 | UPDATED: 10:31 26 June 2020

-It's Devon Day this month - a chance to celebrate all that's great about our beautiful county.
-And there's a whole lotta love out there, as CHRISSY HARRIS discovers
+It’s Devon Day!
+A chance to celebrate all that’s great about our beautiful county.
+And there’s a whole lotta love out there, as CHRISSY HARRIS discovers

 Okay.
 We're slightly biased at Devon Life.
 We already know what a special place we have here.

 Stunning countryside, golden beaches, a Jurassic coastline, rugged moorland, buzzing cities - why would you want to be anywhere else?